Call for Abstract

 - Track 12-2Hybrid of experimental methods

-- Track 12-3Hybrid of computational methods
+- Track 12-3Hybrid of experimental methods

-Structural bioinformatics is an exceptionally cost effective solution for protein structure determination.
+Structural bioinformatics is an exceptionally cost-effective solution for protein structure determination.
 Purely computational prediction methods, like ab initio fragment assembly, advanced fold recognition, composite approaches, and molecular docking are regularly applied today to extend our understanding of protein structures.
 However, predicted structures are not given the same reliance as their experimental complements.
-Hybrid approaches are a means to overcome these limitations; by incorporating limited experimental measurements, reliable structures can be computed and unlikely predictions eliminated.
+Hybrid approaches are a means to overcome these limitations; by incorporating limited experimental measurements, reliable structures can be computed, and unlikely predictions eliminated.
 Hybrid approaches take advantage of data derived from a wide range of different biophysical and biochemical methods.
 These methods are of growing interest in current researches of structural biology.

 - Track 13-1Genome Mapping

 The main focus of a structural biologist is protein structure determination and drug design.
 Protein plays an important role in human body.
 Living things would not exist without proteins.
 The proteins are usually involved in all forms of expressions of the living organism.
 Most of the proteins are evolved in providing structure to the cell while the others tend to bin and carry vital molecules all through the body.
 Some proteins are involved in biochemical reactions in the body which are termed as enzymes.
 Others are involved in muscle contractions and immunity.
 Structure determination of proteins has always been a challenging filed.
 The complex areas in the field include viruses, pathogens, membrane proteins and signalling pathways.
 Novel progressions are being done in the arenas of nano-patterning and multi-scale modelling of cell signalling proteins